 - 1. The opportunity to take written tests (except for bonus tests) as referred to in Article 1.3 is given twice per Academic Year: a regular test and a re-sit.
 The other test types as referred to in Article 1.3 can be taken at least once per year. - 2.
-By way of derogation from paragraph 1 second sentence, in case a course is mainly or only assessed by other test types at least a re-sit or a reasonable improvement option8 is required. - 3.
+By way of derogation from paragraph 1 second sentence, for any component of the assessment counting for a significant part (50% or more of the grade), a re-sit or a reasonable improvement option is required.
+For entrance to improvement options the examiner can impose minimum grade requirements.
+It is not allowed to set a minimum grade for participation as entry requirement for the improvement option.
+The examiner may set a cap on the grade for the improvement option. - 3.
 In the event a course for which the instruction is the last to be taught in a specific Academic Year, the tests belonging to the course will be given in the subsequent Academic Year: written tests at least twice, other test types at least once.
-Tests that cannot be offered again due to the nature of the test are tested in an alternative manner, taking into account the learning objectives of the examination part.

-Courses that belong to the B3 Elective space/Trimester 7 elective options are exempted from this rule: there will be no opportunity to re-sit these courses in the following academic year or thereafter.

-4. With due observance of the provisions of the first paragraph, the student may retake a passed written test in the same Academic Year if a re-sit opportunity has been scheduled in the official exam timetable.
+Tests that cannot be offered again due to the nature of the test are tested in an alternative manner, taking into account the learning objectives of the examination part. - Courses that belong to the B3 Elective space/Trimester 7 elective options are exempted from this rule: there will be no opportunity to re-sit these courses in the following academic year or thereafter - 4.
+With due observance of the provisions of the first paragraph, the student may retake a passed written test in the same Academic Year if a re-sit opportunity has been scheduled in the official exam timetable.
 The result for the test is established on the highest test result obtained.
 As long as a student has not yet passed all courses of the degree programme, the student may improve the grade of a passed course in a following Academic Year; in that case the student must redo the whole course including all tests.
-The final result for the course will be established on the highest result9 obtained.
-If the material to be studied for a course has changed, the subsequent tests will reflect the new material.

-- 5. Without prejudice to applicable regulations regarding a period free of examinations, and with due observance of the other provisions set out in these regulations, and of the R&G established by the Examination Board, the Programme Director establishes a written test schedule before the start of the academic year.
-In the event of urgent exceptional circumstances, the Programme Director can change the written test schedule during the academic year, provided that the change is announced in good time, and no later than the start of the registration period of the examination period concerned, via appropriate channels such as Sin-Online. - 6.
+The final result for the course will be established on the highest result obtained.
+If the material to be studied for a course has changed, the subsequent tests will reflect the new material. - 5.
+Without prejudice to applicable regulations regarding a period free of examinations, and with due observance of the other provisions set out in these regulations, and of the R&G established by the Examination Board, the Programme Director establishes a written test schedule before the start of the academic year.
+In the event of urgent exceptional circumstances, the Programme Director can change the written test schedule during the academic year, provided that the change is announced in good time, and no later than the start of the registration period of the examination period concerned, via appropriate channels such as Canvas. - 6.
 In exceptional cases the Examination Board can, at the request of the student, decide that an extra opportunity to take a test will be offered, in derogation from the schedule. - 7.
 If no indication is given in these regulations concerning how many times per academic year an examination can be taken, because that examination relates to an examination part that is not taught in the programme, the provisions on this matter in the relevant Teaching and Examination Regulations are applicable, unless the Examination Board has made a decision in derogation from these, on the understanding that it must be possible to take the examination at least once per academic year.